paddysplace/paddysblog-v3/_drafts/keeping-life-in-focus.md

 I'm hoping it's a natural wobble that, probably, every blogger goes through.
 Especially in the early days.

 I need to just go with the flow.
-I saying I've used throughout my life, but one I struggle with following the older I get.
+A saying I've used throughout my life, but one I struggle with listening to the older I get.

 **So what now?**